"Last Week Tonight" with John Oliver

 Serving New York and the Northeast.

 The PowerScopic is intended for exteriors and large studio applications.
 It has many unique features, but most notibly it is the only crane with an open truss arm which allows wind to go through the arm.
-Much easier to handle than cranes half its size.
+It is much easier to handle than cranes half its size.

 The Scopic20 is a well balanced telescopic crane/jib for precision moves.
 Well suited for interiors, stages, and camera cars.